 This is the typical, go-to move for those couples looking to spend little to no time preparing for their first dance and focus energy on other aspects of wedding planning.
-Think of this as the “slow dance” you know from high school – a simple sway back and forth with arms wrapped around one another.
+Think of this as the “slow dance” you know from the high school dance floor – a simple sway back and forth with arms wrapped around one another.
 It can be performed to a variety of slower songs chosen for their personal meaning.
-This allows for light, sentimental chatting between the pair, and a chance to relax the mind after your “I dos.”
+This allows for light, sentimental chatting between the pair, and a chance to relax after your “I dos.”

 The Slow Dance (or Nightclub Two Step)

 Many people wonder how to slow dance, but it's actually pretty simple!
 This is a more formal version of “the sway,” as it includes a certain “hold” – right hands held together and left hands placed on either the shoulder/upper back or the waist – side steps on particular counts with the music, and some pivots.
 This wedding dance requires a touch more preparation than “the sway” in order to make sure you and your love are in agreement with certain moves on the dance floor, and the song choice will be similar to that of “the sway” as well.
 Adding in some slow spins, dips, and lifts is a popular way to customize this form.

 Contrary to popular belief, a Waltz is slightly faster than a traditional slow dance.
 There are a few different forms of a Waltz, including American, International, Country Western, Cajun, French, and Viennese.
 This style will require a bit of choreography – either by the couple or by a professional at dance lessons – as there are specific moves that make it into a Waltz: it involves a set of box steps and turning patterns.
 Song selection will likely be drawn from a sweet, modern ballad.